 The 40mm, with its shorter base focal length, is a more effective to-be-macro lens.
 And it retains sharpness much better than the 50mm at close focusing distances.

 As a fairly cheap lens, its packaging is moderate.
 Besides the lens (with both caps provided) and the user manual, there’s nothing else in there.

-The ES-52 official lens hood is available separately, but I don’t recommend purchasing it for several reasons.
+The ES-52 official lens hood is available separately.
+But I don’t recommend purchasing it for several reasons.

-Who Is the EF 40mm f/2.8 STM For?
+Who is the EF 40mm f/2.8 STM For?

-The 40mm focal length is not really convenient on a crop sensor, at least in my experience.
+But I don’t recommend this lens for crop sensor cameras.
+The 40mm focal length is not very convenient on a crop sensor, at least in my experience.
 Choose the 24mm f/2.8 STM instead, which is the 40mm’s little sibling.

 Mount and Compatibility

 The Canon EF 40mm f/2.8 STM is primarily for full frame EF-mount cameras.
 These are the Canon EOS 6D, EOS 5D, and EOS 1DX/1Ds series of digital cameras and all of Canon’s 35mm film cameras since 1987.

 But the lens will work perfectly on crop sensor EOS bodies (such as the 7D, 10D-90D series, and all the Rebels).
 It can also be adapted without loss in autofocus speed to Canon’s full frame mirrorless R bodies (currently the R, RP, R6, and R5).